eduardo-maciel03/FinancialControlApp/README.md

 ## Financial Control App
 - Cross-Platform App for your financial controls, runs on Windows, Android, iOS and MacOs
-- Project made in CSharp with .NET MAUI framework, using SQLite and Community Toolkit.
+- Project made in CSharp with .NET MAUI framework with Events Driven, using SQLite and Community Toolkit.
 ### App screenshots
 <img src="MainPage.png">
 <img src="PgAdd.png">